granicz/SiteFi/README.md

  * Get a full, standalone HTML blog, ready to deploy
  * Write in multiple languages, and get a language selector and main pages for each
  * Tag your articles with categories, and get listing pages for each
+ * Have multiple authors?
+No problem!
+Each get a separate folder for articles.
  * RSS 2.0 and Atom 1.0 feeds
  * Syntax highlighting for F# code blocks
  * Develop dynamic articles in F#, with charts, visualizations, etc.